NahyeMoon/Tech_Layoff/README.md

 ### Industry Layoff Trends 2020-2024 Pandemic and Post-Pandemic
 * **Transportation**
   - Layoffs in Transportation driven by travel restrictions recorded 13,600 in 2020, making it the industry with the most layoffs that year.
-  - The number remained significant in 2022 with 12,870 but decreased to 8,268 in 2023 as the post-pandemic recovery began.
   - Most affected companies Uber (6,700 layoffs in 2020), and Airbnb (1,900 layoffs in 2020)

 * **Retail**